guoyu07/flaplid/README.md

 # Flaplid

-Flaplid is an easy to use suite of pre-built security checks to detect supply chain attacks and continously monitor security relevant configuration.
+Flaplid is an easy to use suite of pre-built security checks to continuously monitor security relevant configuration.
+It is supposed to be run as a cron job and will report issues it finds for each configured check.

+## Installation and usage

 ## Checks